 They also traced Gaunt to his sister’s manor house in Kennington & attacked that too.

-(Wyclife meanwhile returned to Oxford, where his criticisms of the church will develop into outright heresy & inspire the Lollards.)
+(Wyclife meanwhile returned to Oxford, where his criticisms of the church were to develop into outright heresy & inspire the Lollards.)

 Four years later in the Peasants Revolt, the Savoy was totally destroyed (on 13th June 1381) by rebellious crowds on the Peasants’ Revolt’s most fun-filled day.
 Chroniclers disagree whether the men of Kent burned it, or the commons of London, who were the Duke’s most ardent enemies.

-Later the restored building was used as prison for military rebels & deserters… The area of the palace was a medieval Liberty, that of the Duchy of Lancaster Without Temple Bar which partly led to the tangled jumble of rooms, having a right of sanctuary.
+Later the restored building was used as combined barracks and prison, holding conscripts, East India Company forces, military rebels & deserters… The area of the palace was a medieval Liberty, that of the Duchy of Lancaster Without Temple Bar which partly led to the tangled jumble of rooms, having a right of sanctuary.
 A no-go area of crims, especially thieves, and rebels, grew up around it, which lasted for centuries.